StackExchange/stack-blog/_posts/2016-02-18-The-Stack-Overflow-Interviewing-Process.markdown

 ### Mostly Remote

 We perform most of our technical interviews remotely, using Google Hangouts and a shared doc for code.
-It’s quite rare that for a technical interview to happen in person.
+It’s quite rare for a technical interview to happen in person.

 Stack Overflow has a strong [culture and history of remote work](https://blog.stackoverflow.com/2013/02/why-we-still-believe-in-working-remotely/), and our interview process reflects that.
 More than ⅔ of our technical staff works remotely.